 The Community Standards Bylaw requires that you maintain the trees on the perimeter of your property.

-Prune trees and shrubs around your yard so they do not overhang or block pedestrians or motorists using the sidewalks and roads beside your property.
+Prune trees and shrubs located on your private property so that they do not overhang or block pedestrians or motorists using the sidewalks and roads.

 For those who require assistance trimming large trees, the City recommends using a certified ISA Arborist.